latex3/babel/docs/guides/locale-bengali.md

 ## Counters

-Although Bengali numerals are best entered directly in its original form, you may still need some conversion because LaTeX uses internally the Arabic ones.
-With `luatex` there are two ways to map Arabic to Bengali numerals, passed as option to `\babelprovide`:
+Although Bangla numerals are best entered directly in its original form, you may still need some conversion because LaTeX uses internally the Arabic ones.
+With `luatex` there are two ways to map Arabic to Bangla numerals, passed as option to `\babelprovide`:
 * `maparabic` does it at the TeX level, by redefining `\arabic`.
 Note the form written to the auxiliary files is the converted one (which can be an issue in indexes).
 It works with `xetex`, too.